albeniskerqeli10/albeniskerqeli10/README.md

 # Hi There 🥖

 My name is Albenis Kerqeli.
-I am a Reactjs Developer living near Gjilan, Kosovo. 🥐
+I am a React/Javascript Developer , living near Gjilan, Kosovo. 🌙

 ## 🛠  Technologies and tools